Are you planning a pilgrimage to visit the tallest trees in the world?

 Camping at Jedediah Smith Campground

-Camping in Jedediah Smith State Park is a bit like spending a night on the Forest Moon of Endor and, if you’re a sci-fi dreamer, you might find yourself looking out for Ewoks hiding among the massive fallen trunks and head-high ferns that spout like green fountains from the loamy carpet beneath your feet.
+Camping in Jedediah Smith State Park is a bit like spending a night on the Forest Moon of Endor, and if you’re a sci-fi dreamer, you might find yourself looking out for Ewoks hiding among the massive fallen trunks and head-high ferns that spout like green fountains from the loamy carpet beneath your feet.

 That’s because George Lucas filmed the Endor scenes from Return of the Jedi in the redwood forests around the Smith River.
 Of course, you’re much more likely to spot a big banana slug smooshing its way along a wet stump near a campground spigot.

-Chances are you’ll also meet lots of people from all over the country in Jedediah Smith State Park.
 The Jedediah Smith campground is quite busy in the summer, but you’ll find plenty of room in the forest for exploring and lots of space in the river for cooling off.

 The Jedediah Smith campsites are large, fairly private, and feature lots of under-story vegetation and fallen redwood trunks and stumps that our kids enjoyed playing on and around.
-Keeping campsites “crumb clean” is strongly emphasized in the redwoods because of the close proximity of humans to predators like mountain lions and black bears.
-A

-Campsites at Jedediah Smith State Park include a picnic table, fire pit, and bear box, plus ample room for your tent or RV.
-A few of the sites have direct access to the beautiful Smith River, but even the ones that don’t have access to the River Beach Trail, which takes you right to the river.
-Campsites do not have electric or water hookups, but there are hot showers in the bathhouse, and water faucets sprinkled throughout the campground.
+A few sites have direct access to the beautiful Smith River, but even the ones that don’t have access to the River Beach Trail, which takes you right to the river.
+Campsites do not have electric or water hookups, but there are hot showers in the bathhouse and water faucets sprinkled throughout the campground.

-During the summer months, reservations are strongly recommended, and sites definitely fill up.
 From October to April, the Jedediah Smith Campground is first-come, first-served.

 Jedediah Smith State Park Cabins

-You don’t need to pitch a tent to enjoy the beauty of the redwoods in Jedediah Smith Redwoods State Park.
-Four cabins are available to rent for $100 per night in the summer and $80 in the winter (2021 rates).
-Cabins are ADA accessible and are located within the Jedediah Smith Campground.
+Four cabins are available for $100 per night in the summer and $80 in the winter (2024 rates).
+Cabins are ADA-accessible and are located within the Jedediah Smith Campground.

 - The cabin rate includes entry for one vehicle; additional vehicles will be charged $8 per night.

-- No pets are allowed in the Jedediah Smith cabins
+- No pets are allowed in the Jedediah Smith cabins.

 - No smoking, cooking, or open flames inside the cabins.
 Cabins each have an outdoor barbecue, fire pit, bear box, and picnic table.